thecomalley/thecomalley.github.io/blog/2025-04-06/index.md

 :::

 ### Provider
 We define our provider the same way we would in our main module.
-Since azurerm v4, the `subscription_id` is a required field, but we can set it via the `ARM_SUBSCRIPTION_ID` environment variable, i've added a comment to remind me to do so!
+Since azurerm v4, the `subscription_id` is a required field, but we can set it via the `ARM_SUBSCRIPTION_ID` environment variable, I've added a comment to remind me to do so!

 ```ruby
 # tests/main.tftest.hcl